-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of each nominee for director, "For" ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm and "For" the Charter Amendment.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of each nominee for director (Proposal 1), "For" the advisory approval of the executive compensation paid to our named executive officers (Proposal 2), and "For" ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm (Proposal 3).
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.

-If I am a beneficial owner of shares held in street name and I do not provide my broker or bank with voting instructions, what happens?
+If I am a beneficial owner of shares held in street name and I do not provide my broker, bank or other agent with voting instructions, what happens?

 If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent how to vote your shares, your broker, bank or other agent may still be able to vote your shares in its discretion.
 Under the rules of the New York Stock Exchange ("NYSE"), brokers, banks and other securities intermediaries that are subject to NYSE rules may use their discretion to vote your "uninstructed" shares with respect to matters considered to be "routine" under NYSE rules, but not with respect to "non-routine" matters.
 Proposals 1 and 2 are considered to be "non-routine" under NYSE rules meaning that your broker may not vote your shares on those proposals in the absence of your voting instructions.
-However, the NYSE has advised us that Proposals 3 and 4 are considered to be a "routine" matter under NYSE rules meaning that if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on Proposals 3 and 4.
+However, the NYSE has advised us that Proposal 3 is considered to be a "routine" matter under NYSE rules meaning that if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on Proposal 3.

-If you are a beneficial owner of shares held in street name, and you do not plan to attend the meeting, in order to ensure that your shares are voted in the way you would prefer, you must provide voting instructions to your broker, bank or other agent by the deadline provided in the materials that you receive from your broker, bank or other agent.
+If you are a beneficial owner of shares held in street name, and you do not plan to attend the Annual Meeting, in order to ensure that your shares are voted in the way you would prefer, you must provide voting instructions to your broker, bank or other agent by the deadline provided in the materials that you receive from your broker, bank or other agent.